itm4n/UsoDllLoader/README.md

 2. Use the loader as a regular user.
 3. Hopefully enjoy a shell as `NT AUTHORITY\System`.

+### Usage 2 - UsoClient

+If `UsoDllLoader.exe` fails, you can do the above _manually_.

+1. __As an administrator__, copy `WindowsCoreDeviceInfo.dll` to `C:\Windows\System32\`.
+2. Use the command `usoclient StartInteractiveScan` as a regular user.
+Note that you won't get any feedback from the command.
+3. Download netcat for Windows and use the command `nc.exe 127.0.0.1 1337` to connect to the bindshell.

-## Caveats
+## Known issues

-This method might not work in the following situations:
+- __Pending updates__

-- One or several updates are waiting to be installed.
+This method will probably fail if one or several updates are waiting to be installed, or if updates are being installed.
-- Updates are being installed.

-However, the Windows Update GUI ("Settings > Update & Security > Windows Update") seems to behave differently.
-Indeed, in this case, the DLL loading succeeds every time so, with some more work, I'm sure this technique can be improved.
+- __RPC errors__

+Depending on the version of Windows, `UsoDllLoader.exe` might __fail with various error codes__.
+I didn't investigate these issues too much.
+The reason for this is that it's only a PoC, which I developped for convenience. __What matters the most is the DLL__, not the loader.
+See "Usage 2" for more details.